-I enjoy the tightness of language and economy of words demanded by the short story form – a contained opportunity to explore a theme and then move on.
-Often I'll pen a story when in need of a break from the lengthier business of novel writing.
-Writing short stories has also been a great way to hone my craft.
-Tossing aside a short piece and starting again is definitely easier than discarding a sixty-thousand-word novel!
+I’ll often pen a short story when in need of a break from the lengthier business of novel writing.
+Writing short stories has been a great way to hone my craft.
+I enjoy the tightness of language and economy of words demanded by the form.

-When I get an idea for a story – usually in the wee hours – I have to get the bones of the story down while the impetus is still strong.
-If I don’t, the emotion behind the idea seems to dissipate and I find myself with a few random words jotted down on a scrap piece of paper.
+When I get an idea for a story – usually in the wee hours – I have to get the bones of it down while the impetus is still strong.
+If I don’t, the emotion behind the idea dissipates, and I find myself with a few random words jotted down on a scrap piece of paper.